45678/miniLockLib/README.md

     <script src="miniLockLib.js" charset="utf-8"></script>

-Or `npm install 45678/miniLockLib.git` and require it in your program with:
+Or `npm install 45678/miniLockLib.git` and require it in your computer program with:

     miniLockLib = require('miniLockLib')

-Now you are ready to call `miniLockLib` methods from your computer program...
+Now you are ready to call `miniLockLib` methods...

 __Examples__